bolus123/PH1XBAR/README.md

 # Overview
-The purpose of PH1XBAR is to build two types of Phase I Shewhart control charts:
+The purpose of PH1XBAR is to build three types of Phase I Shewhart control charts:
 1. Phase I Shewhart X-bar control chart with a balanced one-way random effects model (doi:10.1002/qre.2793).

 2. Phase I Shewhart individual control chart for the iid case (doi:10.1080/08982112.2021.1878220).

+3. Phase I individual control chart with an ARMA model.

 # Installation